 GENERAL DIRECTIONS FOR WEB-EXPLORERS:

-To resume daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of June 2024, there are about 1500 unique entries available on the Daily blog, and most of these are also presented here on "Edifying Nonsense" in topic-based collections, such as this one.)
+As of December 2024, there are 1800 unique entries available on the daily blog, displaying individual poems (often illustrated) and wordplay, but also with some photo-collages and parody song-lyrics.
+Most of their key elements are also presented here on "Edifying Nonsense" in topic-based collections, such as this one.
 The "Daily" format also has the advantage of including some song-lyrics, videos and other material that are not shown here on this topic-based blog.

 Wednesday, 10 July 2024

-Limerick-based Handbook of TRACE MINERALS and VITAMINS
+Limerick-based Handbook of MICRO-NUTRIENTS

 CURRENT CONTENTS